jayprophit/cs50-Python/Python Documentation.md

 print()
-Print is a function that use's parentheses, as an ability to take in some input of string of text data, in english or any other human language. that you want this function to print onto the screen
+Print is a function that use's parentheses, as an ability to take in some input of string of text data, in English or any other human language. that you want this function to print onto the screen

 https://docs.python.org/3/library/functions.html#print